 It focuses on how many leads your sales team can generate in a given period of time.
 To compare sales velocity internally, you can also break down opportunities by sales rep, region, or product.

-Many of the businesses out there consider this simply the value of an average sale they make.
+Many businesses out there consider this simply the value of an average sale they make.
 A company’s average customer lifetime value is more relevant for SaaS companies or subscription-based products.

 How to Calculate Sales Velocity

-The best way to determine your sales velocity is to analyze your sales pipeline, lead nurturing process, and average sales deal size.
+The best way to determine your sales velocity is to analyze three main elements.
+These are your sales pipeline, lead nurturing process, and average sales deal size.